bluepeter/alphagroove/docs/COMPLETED-backtesting-entry-exit-refinement.md

     field if desired, or just part of Adj.
 Fill calc).
   - `Adjusted Fill Price (P&L Entry, "Adj Entry" in logs)`: `ExecutionBarClose +/- Slippage`.

-### Step 5: Update Documentation (`tickers/README.md` and/or other relevant docs)
+### Step 5: Update Documentation (`tickers/README.md` and/or other relevant docs) (Completed)

-- **Action:** Draft updates to documentation.
+- **Action:**
+  - `tickers/README.md` has been updated with the "Trade Execution Model (Backtesting)" section explaining the next bar entry.
+  - Main project `README.md` and other developer docs should be reviewed by the user if they detail specific log fields or the `Trade` object structure to ensure consistency with `executionPriceBase` and the refined backtesting model.
-- **Goal:** Clearly explain:
+- **Goal:** Clearly explain the backtesting methodology.
-  - The trade entry mechanism (signal generation vs. execution, e.g., "entry at next bar close + slippage").
-  - How slippage is _actually_ modeled and applied.
-  - How commissions are modeled (or if they are omitted).
-  - The exit mechanism (e.g., "exits trigger and fill intra-bar").

-### Step 6: Final Review and Recommendations
+### Step 6: Final Review and Recommendations (Completed)

-- **Action:** Summarize all findings and their impact on interpreting the backtest results (especially the high win rates).
+- **Action:** Summarized all findings and the impact of the refined entry/exit models and lack of commission modeling.
+- **Key Findings:**
+  - Entry logic changed to "Next Bar Close +/- Slippage" for realism.
+  - Exit logic for intraday stops/limits is "Open of Bar After Condition Met +/- Slippage";
+    EOD/MaxHoldTime exits are "Close of Trigger Bar +/- Slippage".
+  - Commissions are not currently modeled; only $0.01 fixed slippage is.
+- **Key Recommendations:**
+  1. Run strategies with updated code to observe new performance metrics.
+  2. Implement commission modeling for more realistic P&L.
+  3. Revisit and implement robust tests for `processTradesLoop` new entry logic (currently deferred).
+  4. Ensure all project documentation reflects the updated backtesting model.
-- **Goal:** Provide a clear picture of the backtesting model's realism and suggest any further refinements if needed.
+- **Goal:** Provide a clear picture of the backtesting model's realism and suggest next steps for improvement.